What is the metabolic syndrome?

 - Drugs to assist with weight loss.

-The aim of prescribing cholesterol lowering agents is to primarily to reduce the LDL cholesterol, but lower triglycerides and higher HDL cholesterol are expected benefits as well.
+The aim of prescribing cholesterol lowering agents is primarily to reduce the LDL cholesterol.
+Lower triglycerides and higher HDL cholesterol are expected benefits as well.

 ACE inhibitors have also been shown to reduce the levels of insulin resistance and actually deter the development of type 2 diabetes.

-Metformin and thiazolidinediones (pioglitazone, rosiglitazone) are used to reduce blood sugar in type 2 diabetes.
+Metformin and thiazolidinediones (eg, pioglitazone) are used to reduce blood sugar in type 2 diabetes.
 They also decrease insulin resistance and may prevent the onset of diabetes in people with metabolic syndrome although their use for this is controversial.
 Thiazolidinediones also reduce the thickness of the walls of the carotid arteries (the blood vessels supplying the brain), reducing the risk of stroke.